Ensuring sterile medical equipment for patient health and infection control.

 There are ways to get help paying for college.
 Learn more about paying for college.

-The Pipeline for the Advancement of the Healthcare Workforce (PATH) program provides free training and supports for occupations within the health care field.
+The Pipeline for the Advancement of the Healthcare Workforce (PATH) program provides financial and other supports for occupations within the health care field.
 Learn more about PATH, including support services, programs and eligibility.

 Getting Started